 Tinnitus masking is a feature of Signia’s mobile app.
 Once your hearing care professional enables this, the in-app Tinnitus Therapy hearing program lets you choose from a range of masking sounds.
 While you can control the volume of the tinnitus noiser function, you can’t adjust the sounds themselves, which can be an issue if your tinnitus changes throughout the day.
 That said, your hearing care professional can customize the static signals for you.
 If your tinnitus is tonal and steady, look into Signia’s Notch Therapy.
 This tinnitus therapy is customized to the sound you hear and can reduce or even eliminate your tinnitus over time.

-You can learn more about the Signia Pure Charge&Go AX here.
+Learn more about the Signia Pure Charge&Go AX.

 The Oticon More adapts to different sounds using AI

 The Oticon More uses a deep neural network (DNN) to process sounds.
 Trained with over 12 million real-life sounds, the DNN can recognize and automatically adapt to different auditory environments.
 Like all hearing aids, the Oticon More focuses on extracting spoken words from background noise.
 It also offers a program, Oticon MyMusic, that enhances your music listening experience.

 On a single charge, Oticon More’s rechargeable Li-ion battery will last you up to 24 hours.
 With five hours of streaming, the battery life drops to 18 hours.
 With your Oticon More, you can stream audio from Android (via ASHA) or iPhone (via MFi).
 A 30-minute quick recharge adds six hours of power.
 Per default, the Oticon More comes with a USB-powered charging station, though you can also opt for the portable SmartCharger, which holds three full charges and a moisture-removing drying function for your hearing aids.